 MANY associate the name Charles Buchan with the monthly football magazine which ran from the early 1950s until 1974, and was accompanied by a yearly book which youngsters might be lucky enough to get in their Christmas stockings.
 But there was a lot more to him than that.

-Born in Plumstead in 1891, Charles was the son of a Scotsman who was a sergeant in the Highland Regiment and had moved south to further his career as a blacksmith.
+Born in Plumstead in 1891, Charles was the son of a Scotsman who was a sergeant in the Highland Regiment who had moved south to further his career as a blacksmith.

 The Last 10

-At 17, Charles, studying to be a teacher at Woolwich Polytchnic, was offered the opportunity to play for the club he had watched when he was asked to turn out for Woolwich Arsenal reserves against Croydon Common.
+At 17, Charles, studying to be a teacher at Woolwich Polytchnic, and who had started as a wing-half before switching to inside-forward was offered the opportunity to play for the club he had supported when he was asked to turn out for Woolwich Arsenal reserves against Croydon Common.
 They won 3-1 and he scored one of the goals.
-He played three more games and then ran into a problem.
-He presented Arsenal with a bill for 11 shillings for travel expenses and the club refused to pay it, so Buchan, in turn, refused to play.
+But after three more games he ran into a problem.
+After presenting Arsenal with a bill for 11 shillings for travel expenses which the club refused to pay Buchan, in turn, refused to play.
+It would be 16 years before he donned an Arsenal shirt again.

 Instead, the forward signed for Northfleet in the Kent League for the 1909-10 season.
 Pretty soon word began to spread of his abilities and Bury offered him £3 per week to sign for them.
 Fulham Chairman Henry Norris approached him.
 He told him that he’d heard that Charles was hoping to become a teacher.
 Norris offered him thirty shillings per week plus he would find him a job that would allow him to continue his teacher training.
 Buchan asked for £2.
 Norris turned him down.